mnadarsh/AWS/Instrduction.md

   **AWS Points of Presence (Edge Locations)**

    • Amazon has 216 Points of Presence (205 Edge Locations & 11 Regional Caches) in 84 cities across 42 countries.
-   • Content is delivered to end users with lower latency
+   • Content is delivered to end users with lower latency.

   ## Tour of the AWS Console